rmrector/script.artwork.beef/src/content/usage/settings.md

 Artwork types here will be downloaded to the local file system (generally next to the media items), rather than linked directly to the original URL.
 This makes it easy to share with other Kodi installations and saves a bundle of bandwidth for you and the web services.
 It is awkward to configure but I suggest you enable it for everything (except maybe episode 'thumb').
+For artwork types that can have multiple images, only the base art name is needed; "fanart" will also include "fanart1", "fanart2", "fanart3", etc if added to Kodi's library.

 ## Advanced